dselans/mmmbop/README.md

 1. `log_level` - valid options are `debug`, `info`, `warn`, `error`, `fatal`, `panic`
 1. `checkpoint_interval` - is expecting Go-style duration strings (e.g. `1s`, `1m`, `1h`, etc.)
-1. `checkpoint_field` - is the field used for creating the "fetch query" TBD
+1. `checkpoint_index` -  at the start of the first migration, `mmmbop` generates an "index" that is used for speeding up offset lookups when resuming an interrupted migration.

 ### `[mapping]`
 1. At least one mapping must exist
-1. You can use a wildcard to match a field (e.g. `foo_*`) but it **SHOULD** match only one field; if it matches multiple - `mmmbop` will use the first field it finds.
-When in doubt, define the field explicitly.
+1. If `file_contents` is set to `json`, the `src` field should be the JSON field name using [gjson syntax](https://github.com/tidwall/gjson) (ie. `foo.bar.baz`, `foo.0.bar` etc.)
 1. Valid `conv` options are: `int`, `string`, `float`, `bool`, `date`, `datetime`, `timestamp`, `bson`, `base64`
-1. Only the fields listed in the mapping will be migrated.
-If you want to migrate all fields, without specifying each field, use wildcards.
+1. Only the fields listed in the mapping will be migrated
 1. By default, if a field is not found in the source document, the field will be _skipped_ and the migration will NOT fail.
 If you want the migration to fail when a field is not found, set `required = true` in the mapping entry.
+1. Fields set as 'dupecheck' will be used for determining if destination already contains the entry.
+You can disable dupe checking altogether by specifying `disable_dupecheck = true` in the config section.
+    * NOTE: At least **ONE** field PER TABLE must be set with the `dupecheck` property

 ## Output
 The output produced by `mmmbop` includes the following information: